-To help the town attract new businesses and residents, the Curtis Development Corporation has set aside lots on the main street for investment.
 The community also offers free residential lots in highly desirable neighborhoods to anyone willing to build and occupy a home in Curtis.
 An additional incentive of $600 was added for each child who is of school age and attending the public school.
 Three remaining lots even overlook the golf course, and one additional perk is a free annual membership to the golf course.
 Contact Schultz to learn more.

 The Curtis Economic Development Corporation, in collaboration with the United State Department of Agriculture, is developing an industrial building in the industrial park adjacent to the Nebraska College of Technical Agriculture.
 The project may soon be housing a new business in the Curtis community.

 With LB840 half-cent sales tax funds, the Curtis Economic Development Corporation has the capacity to develop industrial lots and attract new businesses, as well as help current businesses transition to new ownership.

 In Curtis, approximately 215 youth are enrolled in the elementary and high school.
 According to Alan Garey, Curtis school superintendent, “Curtis offers students a challenging curriculum.
 From our years as a Nebraska State High School, we have a respected legacy for teaching a vocational curriculum.”